 - A vehicle disabling device

 - Become a part-time driver.
-By lowering your daily miles through carpooling or becoming a part-time driver through non-owner auto insurance, you can pay a lower monthly premium.
+By lowering your daily miles through carpooling or becoming a part-time driver through a non-owner car insurance policy, you can pay a lower monthly premium.
 If you plan to have the new car in your name, tell your agent that you plan to use it to carpool so that your cumulative daily miles will be lower than if you drive alone daily.

 Looking to buy insurance for your new car?
-Look no further than Freeway Insurance.
-Freeway compares rates from top insurance companies to find you the best coverage at the best price.
-Get a free car insurance comparison online or over the phone at 800-777-5620 today.
+Look no further than Freeway Insurance company.
+Freeway compares rates from top carriers to find you the best coverage at the best price.
+Get a free insurance comparison online or over the phone at 800-777-5620 today.